-- Turn the < 1 > dial to select [ ], then press < 5 >. - Select [OK] to save the cropped image. - Check the destination folder and image file number, then select [OK]. - To crop another image, repeat steps 2 to 5.
+- Turn the < 1 > dial to select [2], then press < 5 >. - Select [OK] to save the cropped image. - Check the destination folder and image file number, then select [OK]. - To crop another image, repeat steps 2 to 5.

-- The position and size of the cropping frame may change depending on the angle set for tilt correction. - Once a cropped image is saved, it cannot be cropped again or resized. - AF point display information (2) and Dust Delete Data (2) will not be appended to the cropped images. - Available aspect ratios vary depending on whether you use [►: Cropping] or [♠: Add cropping information].
+- The position and size of the cropping frame may change depending on the angle set for tilt correction. - Once a cropped image is saved, it cannot be cropped again or resized. - Available aspect ratios vary depending on whether you use [ : Cropping] or [ : Add cropping information].